 Shelties are loyal and display continuous noisy barking at the smallest stimuli.
 Therefore they are good for watchdogs.
 So if you plan to have two of the same type, it’s a big yes from me.
 You’d never have to be worried about theft and crime.
 But be a bit considerate about the close neighborhood.

 And there are few things to consider as well.

 As much as exciting it may sound, it’s a bit of a challenge to bring up two dogs of the same age together.
 Shelties need a lot of companionships.
 They need a lot of attention and are not the type to be left alone for long hours.

 So if you plan to have two shelties together, first have one and then adopt a second after a few years.
 That way, it’s easy to train the second one using your first sheltie as a little coach.
 And again, if you want to adopt two dogs of different breeds, choose a sheltie as your second canine buddy.

-They are playful and a lively breed.
+They are playful and lively breeds.
 I think it’s good to let him have a friend around to enjoy active play and exercise, and it would make good memories for you at the same time.